 Check for surface variation and other damage caused by rodents or other animals.

 Take note of any objects that are not frangible or not at grade level.
-Also note extraneous equipment and objects, such construction equipment, and surface variations that would cause damage to an aircraft or impede emergency response vehicles.
+Also note extraneous equipment and objects, such as construction equipment, and surface variations that would cause damage to an aircraft or impede emergency response vehicles.

 The AI must determine if all unpaved areas available for aeroplanes, including loading aprons and parking areas, are maintained to meet the required conditions; if the safety areas and runway strips are maintained to the required conditions.
 Unusual aerodrome conditions caused by seasonal variations, such as, mud, water, etc., are evaluated on a case-by-case basis.
 The AI may have the vehicle operator drive in portions of the safety areas to evaluate surface conditions, provided conditions allow it.
-The safety area and strips would extend only to the culvert or ditch.

 Evaluation of Obstacles